wandyezj/wandyezj.github.io/writing/scripting.md

 - Prefer strongly typed scripting languages, it keeps you from making dumb mistakes

 - Within a team standardize on one scripting language, preference should be node TypeScript

+- have most common code pathways come before less common pathways.
+In the case of doing something special for specific cases in a loop do the cases in order of occurance.